Executive Summary

 Decision Relevance

-Scenario A (~45%): Gradual NATO adaptation with selective enforcement - NATO develops informal mechanisms to isolate problem members while maintaining formal alliance structure.
+Scenario A (~45%): Gradual NATO adaptation with selective enforcement, NATO develops informal mechanisms to isolate problem members while maintaining formal alliance structure.
 Democratic core maintains cohesion through parallel institutions and bilateral arrangements.
 Recommended: Strengthen bilateral security partnerships among democratic members; develop contingency plans for consensus-breaking scenarios; increase intelligence compartmentalization.

-Scenario B (~35%): Alliance fragmentation with competing security frameworks - Democratic erosion accelerates beyond NATO's adaptation capacity, leading to formation of smaller, values-based security coalitions.
+Scenario B (~35%): Alliance fragmentation with competing security frameworks, Democratic erosion accelerates beyond NATO's adaptation capacity, leading to formation of smaller, values-based security coalitions.
 Core NATO states develop alternative frameworks while maintaining nominal alliance membership.
 Recommended: Identify minimum viable coalition partners; develop independent defense planning capabilities; prepare for reduced alliance-wide coordination.

 Analytical Limitations